 - On the Inactive Client list, choose the inactive client that you wish to make active

 - Navigate to this client’s Overview page, and click Edit

 - Next to Client Status, choose Active from the drop down

 - Click Save Client to reactivate this client

 Note: Inactive clients can still access their Client Portal unless you disable access for them under the Client Portal tab in their settings.

 Deleting a client

 If you’d like to fully delete a client, you can do so from the client's file.
-Deleting a client removes all of the client's information from your account, and permanently removes them from our database.
-Only an Account Owner or Clinician with Administrative Access is able to delete a client.
+Deleting a client removes all of their information from your account and permanently removes them from our database.
+Only an Account Owner, Practice Manager, or Clinician with Administrative Access is able to delete a client.
 See Team member roles and access levels to learn more.

 Important: Deleting a client is a permanent action and cannot be undone.
 Another option is to make a client inactive.

 - Navigate to the client's Overview page and click Edit